PhD Candidate, Africana Studies, School of Arts & Sciences, University of Pennyslvania

 Areas of Interest

-Carolyn Cannuscio is Assistant Professor of Family Medicine and Community Health at the Perelman School of Medicine.
-She is a social epidemiologist with substantial experience studying aging, chronic disease, and health disparities.
-Her work focuses on the material and social causes of later-life health disparities, and the preventable causes of urban health disparities.
-In addition, Cannuscio advances the use of visual methods in health disparities research, collaborating with a strong interdisciplinary team of researchers and student research assistants to this end.
-She is a Senior Fellow with Penn’s Leonard Davis Institute of Health Economics, an affiliated faculty member with Penn’s Master of Public Health Program, Senior Fellow with Penn’s Center for Public Health Initiatives, and a Health Science Specialist with the Philadelphia VA Medical Center.
+Carolyn Cannuscio is Assistant Professor in the Department of Family Medicine and Community Health at the Perelman School of Medicine.
+She is a social epidemiologist with substantial experience studying aging, chronic disease, health disparities, and material hardship.
+Her current work concentrates in two ares: the material and social causes of later-life health disparities, and the preventable causes of urban health disparities.
+To advance the use of visual methods in health disparities research, she collaborates with David Asch, Eve Weiss, and a strong interdisciplinary team of student research assistants.

-Professor of Sociology; Edmund J. and Louise W. Kahn Term Professor in the Social Sciences
+Professor of Sociology; Walter H. and Leonore C. Anneberg Professor in the Social Sciences

 Chair, Department of Africana Studies